ndd21/PHYS281/docs/exercises.md

             positive.append(particle)
     ```

-    Another, using list comprehension, is:
+    Another method, using list comprehension, is:

     ```python
     positive = [c for c in charge.values() if c > 0]